xwal/awesome-stars/README.md

 - [mattpocock/skills](https://github.com/mattpocock/skills) - Skills for Real Engineers.
 Straight from my .claude directory.
 - [addyosmani/agent-skills](https://github.com/addyosmani/agent-skills) - Production-grade engineering skills for AI coding agents.
-- [zarazhangrui/frontend-slides](https://github.com/zarazhangrui/frontend-slides) - Create beautiful slides on the web using Claude's frontend skills
 - [obra/superpowers](https://github.com/obra/superpowers) - An agentic skills framework & software development methodology that works.
 - [msitarzewski/agency-agents](https://github.com/msitarzewski/agency-agents) - A complete AI agency at your fingertips - From frontend wizards to Reddit community ninjas, from whimsy injectors to reality checkers.
 Each agent is a specialized expert with personality, processes, a
 - [slowmist/openclaw-security-practice-guide](https://github.com/slowmist/openclaw-security-practice-guide) - This guide is designed for OpenClaw itself (Agent-facing), not as a traditional human-only hardening checklist.
-- [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows
-- [steipete/agent-scripts](https://github.com/steipete/agent-scripts) - Scripts for agents, shared between my repositories.
 - [Kyle-Ye/XcodeLLMEligible](https://github.com/Kyle-Ye/XcodeLLMEligible) -
 - [GaiaNet-AI/gaianet-node](https://github.com/GaiaNet-AI/gaianet-node) - Install, run and deploy your own decentralized AI agent service
 - [NeoTeo/gmp-ios-builder](https://github.com/NeoTeo/gmp-ios-builder) - A bash 4 script to build the Gnu Multi Precision library as a framework for iOS devices (and Simulators).